Foreign fighters in Syria turn weapons on Turkey

 With ISIS on the brink of eradication in Syria, foreign fighters are left with the choice or returning home or continuing to support the militia groups they joined.

-Before joining the YPG, Lei said he was a student in international politics at the University of Manchester.
+Before joining the YPG, Lei said he was a student of international politics at a university in Manchester.
 He left the UK in 2015 and said that, eventually, he wanted to go back to his home country.

 "This is why I came here.
 Keep the evil away from my home country and fight against the terrorists, " he said.